samwell-ho/openpgp-ca/README.md

 indeed the correct one for her - for example by having the OpenPGP CA admin confirm the key's fingerprint on a sufficiently secure channel.

-After this, users can automatically authenticate each other as soon as their OpenPGP implementations have copies of other users' keys;
+After this, users in the organization (Alice and Bob, in our example) can automatically authenticate each other as soon as their OpenPGP implementations have copies of other users' keys;
 Users do not need to manually check fingerprints or sign each others' keys.
 OpenPGP CA also helps here: it can automatically generate a WKD.